Ensitrelvir

 Ensitrelvir, sold under the brand name Xocova is an antiviral medication used as a treatment for COVID-19.
 It was developed by Shionogi in partnership with Hokkaido University and acts as an orally active 3C-like protease inhibitor.
 It is taken by mouth.

-The most common adverse events include transient decreases in high-density lipoprotein and increases blood triglycerides.
+The most common adverse events include transient decreases in high-density lipoprotein and increased blood triglycerides.

 Medical uses

 Ensitrelvir is indicated for the treatment of COVID-19.